 Personnel records shall be considered confidential to the fullest extent permitted by the Public Records Law, and access to records shall, unless circumstances dictate otherwise, be limited to the Town Administrator or designee.
-Any employee, upon request, may have access to review his/her personnel file or be provided with a copy of his/her personnel file on two separate occasions per calendar year.
+Any employee, upon request, may have access to review their personnel file or be provided with a copy of their personnel file on two separate occasions per calendar year.
 Access and/or copies shall be provided within five business days of the employee's written request.
-The employee's review of his/her employment record shall be in the presence of the employee's department head, Town Administrator or designee.
-If any employee disagrees with any information contained in his/her personnel record, he/she may submit a written statement to the Town Administrator explaining his/her position which shall become part of the permanent record.
+The employee's review of their employment record shall be in the presence of the employee's department head, Town Administrator or designee.
+If any employee disagrees with any information contained in their personnel record, they may submit a written statement to the Town Administrator explaining their position which shall become part of the permanent record.